-You will find detailed course information, list of course literature, schedule and start date at courses and timetables.
+You will find detailed course information, list of course literature, schedule and start date on the course information page at "Courses and timetables".
 Select semester in the drop-down menu and search by course name.

-Data mining in Computer and System Sciences 7,5 credits
+Data Mining in Computer and Systems Sciences 7,5 credits

 Big Data with NoSQL Databases 7,5 credits

-Empirical Research Methodology for Computer and Systems Sciences 7,5 hp
+Empirical Research Methodology for Computer and Systems Sciences 7,5 credits

 Master thesis 15 hp

 This program starts each autumn semester.

 Please note that it is only possible to apply for this programme in the first admission round (mid-October to mid-January).
 The programme is not open for admission in the second admission round.